Out of the billions of page views Outbrain powers each month, how can you be sure that you’re reaching the right audience at the right time?

 If you would rather retarget those who have viewed an Outbrain campaign in the past, choose Story Sequencing as your Collection Type.
 In a nutshell, Story Sequencing enables you to serve a sequence of content to the same reader, guiding them through different stages of the reader’s journey or educating them about different aspects of your brand.
 If you are selling a product, try running editorial content first, then retargeting those who clicked using your product page.

-Click on Story Sequencing as your Collection Type and enter in the campaign name(s) you wish to target.
+Click on Converters Segment as your Collection Type and enter in the conversion name(s) you wish to target.

-After you have created your segment, hit “Save” to view the overview page.
-Here, you can track your segment size and review the status of your pixel under “Collecting Status.”
-The status will change from “Waiting for Pixel” to “Active” once it is firing and collecting new users.
+- Active: The Pixel is firing correctly and the Segment is currently collecting new users.
 Click on “Test” next to the status at any time to test its implementation again.
 You can also make changes to the segment by clicking the pencil icon next to the segment name.
 Note that changing the URL will affect the pixel status.

 Now that you’ve gotten a few segments set up, head to your main dashboard to add these segments to existing campaigns.
 When viewing your campaign settings, you’ll notice a more robust “Targeting” section.